moekimora/lostinstarrail/README.md

   - Deleted audio: Embers, Space Walk.
   - Now the audio will change base on Time the player sets. (by default: 120 seconds = Cosmic Sacrifice For Love, anything lower or equal to 300 seconds = Anthropic Domain) *This will be changed later*

+## v1.0.25
+- Update go brrr:
+  - Added "Filters" for more diverse gameplay and challenge
+  - Currently avaliable filters: Black And White, Invert (Pixelate and Scramble will be updated later, for now it is a placeholder)
+  - Updated UI, minor stuff
+- Several bug fixes and improvements
+  - Image now has a z-index of -1 to serve for the filter update
+  - Update code... that's it

 # Attribution
 All files, images and sounds belongs to Hoyoverse.
 I am not affiliated with Honkai Star Rail or Hoyoverse.